hhai93/Openwrt-Telegram-Bot/README.md

 ## 🚀 Features

 - 📡 List connected devices (with MAC Vendor lookup)
-- 🧠 Show CPU, memory, and uptime stats
+- 🧠 Show CPU, memory, WAN IP and uptime
 - 🚫 Block or unblock internet access by MAC address
 - 🔁 Reboot router or restart WAN connection
 - 📶 Turn Wi-Fi on or off
-- ⚠️ Auto alert when unknown devices connect
+- ⚠️ Auto alert when unknown devices connect (Not yet listed in DHCP/static leases)

 ---